Hadevsh/Dutch-Roadmap/Stage 1/Week 1.md

 -   Familiarize yourself with the names of the days of the week and their pronunciation.
 -   Practice using numbers and days in sentences to develop fluency.

+Dutch numbers are often similar to English ones, but pronunciation can be tricky for beginners.
+Here’s a guide to the numbers from 1 to 20:

 | Number | Dutch | Pronunciations |
 | ------ | ----- | -------------- |
 | 1 | _Eén_ | "Ayn" |